How can I use a Let's Encrypt SSL certificate?

 Log into your server via SSH with the shell user that you created in step 1 above.

-Execute the following commands in your SSH session to create your certificate:
+Execute the following commands in your SSH session to create your certificate, changing the first three commands to match your email address, domains, and app name:

 Follow our instructions for adding a certificate to the panel, using the contents of the following files for the certificate details: